drowe67/codec2-dev/codec2-dev/README_fsk.txt

     memory use and CPU time spend, but may result in worse modem preformance.
     P should be left alone unless CPU and memory usage needs to be lowered for the application.

+    (TODO, make this easier to understand, perhaps with figure)

 4. (TODO High bit rate example like 115k project Horus)